Lectures on the fine arts in centres throughout New Zealand

 Light refreshments and opportunities for members to mingle and meet the lecturers are part of the meeting format.
 Coming along to a DFAS lecture is a great way to learn and an enjoyable way to develop friendships.
 New Zealand’s societies are associated with the UK organisation, NADFAS, and base their activities on the NADFAS model.
 The first society in New Zealand was established in Christchurch in 2001.

-NZ's Decorative and Fine Arts Societies
+Decorative & Fine Arts Societies in New Zealand

 While all Decorative and Fine Arts Societies in New Zealand come under the NADFAS umbrella and operate in a similar way, each is a separate entity.
 About eight or nine lectures are offered by each society every year.
 Some of the more established societies may have full membership and waiting lists.
 Newer societies may welcome new members.
 DFASNZ societies are not-for-profit and membership is by annual subscription.
-However, societies may be approached by those wishing to attend a lecture as a guest.
+Societies may be approached by those wishing to attend a lecture as a guest.